TheJetPuff/ThinkpadT14sGen1Hackintosh/README.md

-# 🍏 Lenovo ThinkPad T14s Gen 1 Hackintosh EFI (macOS Monterey)
+# 🍏 Lenovo ThinkPad T14s Gen 1 Hackintosh EFI (macOS Monterey 12.7.6)

 This repository contains a fully working **OpenCore 1.0.4** EFI for the **Lenovo ThinkPad T14s Gen 1** with an Intel i7-10610U processor.
-It is tested and confirmed functional with **macOS Monterey**, with working iServices (iMessage, FaceTime, iCloud, etc.), proper GPU acceleration, battery management, and more.
+It is tested and confirmed functional with **macOS Monterey 12.7.6**, with working iServices (iMessage, FaceTime, iCloud, etc.), proper GPU acceleration, battery management, and more.

 ---